Managing Available Database and File-based Libraries

 Once the DbLib/SVNDbLib has been added to the list of available file-based libraries, the components in the database will become available for browsing in the Components panel.
 Although only a single DbLib/SVNDbLib file is added, each table in the linked database will present as if it were a distinct library.

-Remember that if the target database has been created using multiple Excel spreadsheet files (*.xls), there is a limit of 64 sheets that can connect, due to ODBC driver limitations.
+Remember that if the target database has been created using multiple Excel spreadsheet files (*.xls), due to ODBC driver limitations, the number of sheets that can connect is limited to 64.

 The top drop-down list in the panel will populate with entries of the form: